-- Strategy focus on planning, while tactics focus on doing.
+- Strategy focuses on planning while tactics focus on doing.
 That why is always dangerous to implement tactics without a strategy to back them up (become orphan actions[!!!], detached by a mainstream course of action and doing).

-- Strategy spans in the long-range time spectrum, while tactics dominate the short and middle term time spectrum.
+- The strategy spans in the long-range time spectrum while tactics dominate the short and middle term time spectrum.

 Strategy vs. Tactics: A comparison

-A small comparison of the above, may proved useful, for clear up the things, discussed here:
+A small comparison of the above, may prove useful, for clear up the things, discussed here:

 A small comparison between Strategy & Tactics